The GitLab JTBD Playbook

 Define Job Performers and Their Jobs

-The first step in the JTBD process is identifying your users and their objectives within your product space.
-This foundation ensures success in subsequent steps.
+The first step in the JTBD process is to identify who your users are and what their objectives are within your product space.
+This foundation ensures you and your team are on the same page as to who you’re building your product for and will help ensure success as you proceed through this playbook.

-Benefits: When you’ve completed this step, you’ll gain a clear understanding of your primary, secondary, and possibly tertiary Job Performers, along with the main goals (Jobs) they’re trying to accomplish within your domain area.
-This can be used to help prioritize design efforts, and create more targeted and effective solutions.
+Benefits: By completing this step, you’ll gain a clear understanding of your primary, secondary, and potentially tertiary Job Performers, along with the Main Jobs they aim to accomplish within your Domain.
+You can immediately use this knowledge to prioritize and focus your current design efforts, even as you continue gathering more JTBD insights throughout the rest of this playbook process.

 Exercise 1: Define Job Performers (sync)

 Gather your team for a one-hour sync workshop.
 At a minimum, include the Product Design DRI and Product Manager.
 Adding engineering counterparts and your Section’s UX Researcher will provide diverse perspectives.
-Use a Zoom call and the FigJam JTBD Template created earlier.
+Use a Zoom call and the FigJam JTBD Template created earlier as your workspace.

 The workshop involves four steps:

-- Brainstorm all the activities users are performing in your product’s space.
+- Brainstorm all the activities your users are performing in your current product’s space.

 - Organize these users into related groups.